seanorama/masterclass/security-advanced/README.md

 #as hdfs create/list EZ
 sudo -u hdfs hdfs crypto -createZone -keyName testkey -path /zone_encr
-# if you get 'RemoteException' error it means you have not added nn to the default KMS policy via Ranger
+# if you get 'RemoteException' error it means you have not given namenode user permissions on testkey by creating a policy for KMS in Ranger

 #check it got created
 sudo -u hdfs hdfs crypto -listZones